Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Numerical Results

-Fig.~\ref{fig:rate_vs_power} reports the sum communication rate of the proposed joint optimization and three benchmark schemes under varying maximum transmit powers, with the sensing requirement fixed at \(R_{\min}^{\mathrm{MI}}=60\) bits.
-The sum communication rate of every feasible scheme increases monotonically with transmit power because a larger budget improves the communication SINR.
+Fig.~\ref{fig:rate_vs_power} reports the sum communication rate of the proposed scheme and four benchmarks under varying maximum transmit powers, with the sensing requirement fixed at \(R_{\min}^{\mathrm{MI}}=60\) bits.
+For all feasible schemes, the sum communication rate increases monotonically with transmit power, since a larger power budget improves the communication SINR and provides greater flexibility for balancing sensing and communication.
+The proposed algorithm consistently achieves the highest communication rate at all tested power levels, demonstrating the benefit of jointly optimizing UAV trajectory, power allocation, and dynamic time division.

-The proposed algorithm consistently outperforms all benchmarks at every tested power.
-A clear hierarchy appears among the benchmarks: the Uniform Time Division scheme exceeds the Static Trajectory scheme, which indicates that trajectory design is more influential than power allocation in this setting.
-The large gap between the proposed method and the benchmarks highlights the gains from the joint optimization of UAV trajectory, power control, and time allocation.

-The Uniform Power Allocation benchmark is often infeasible.
-It fails to produce solutions at \(P_{\max}=6\) W, \(10\) W, and \(14\) W, which is reflected by the missing bars.
-The cause is a rigid and nonadaptive time split that cannot meet the minimum MI requirement under limited power.
-A feasible point appears only when \(P_{\max}\) is sufficiently high, for example at \(18\) W, and its rate remains much lower.
-These results validate the importance of dynamic time division in the proposed algorithm and show its effectiveness for managing the sensing and communication tradeoff in resource constrained regimes.

-Fig.~\ref{fig:rate_vs_MI} investigates the fundamental trade-off between the sum communication rate and the stringency of the sensing requirement, with the transmit power fixed at $P_{\max}=10$\,W. An overarching trend is apparent across all schemes: the achievable sum communication rate is inversely proportional to the minimum MI requirement.
-This is an expected outcome, as satisfying a more demanding sensing objective necessitates allocating more system resources to the sensing task, thereby diminishing those available for communication.
-Our proposed joint optimization algorithm consistently achieves the highest sum communication rate across all tested MI levels, confirming its superior performance in managing this trade-off.